aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/add/_index.md

 weight: 10
 ---

-This REST API allows you to add a paragraph to a document.
-The API returns added paragraph data in XML/JSON format.
+This REST API adds a `Paragraph`.

 The request parameters are the following:

 |Parameter Name|Type|Query String/HTTPBody|Description|
 | :- | :- | :- | :- |